Hands on: New iPad 10.2 (2020) review

 More of the same

 Your perspective on the new iPad 10.2 (2020) will depend on how much you follow the iPad evolution over the years.
-True Apple fans will lament the fact that the cheapest iPad hasn't been given much of an upgrade other than a more powerful and efficient chipset.
+True Apple fans will lament the fact that the cheapest iPad hasn't been given much of an upgrade aside from a more powerful and efficient chipset.

 They'll find that frustrating as they hanker for new, revolutionary changes every time – and while that's fair for the flagship iPad Pro range, which costs over a thousand dollars in some cases, the new iPad 10.2 isn't designed for that market.